Combustible Celluloid

 By Jeffrey M. Anderson

-DVD Details: VCI Entertainment released The Shooting on a very nice, letterboxed DVD in 2001 with a Hellman commentary track and other extras.
-But it's currently out of print and selling for collector's prices.
+In 2001, VCI Entertainment released The Shooting on a very nice, letterboxed DVD with a Hellman commentary track and other extras.
+It's currently out of print and selling for collector's prices.
+In 2014, the Criterion Collection released restored versions of both The Shooting and Ride in the Whirlwind on an essential two-disc DVD set or a single-disc Blu-ray, with commentary tracks, interviews, and a liner notes essay by Michael Atkinson.